krithika-srinivasan/Twitter-Livestream-App/README.md

 Switching from streamR to rtweet.
 Advantages of rtweet are that there's no need to worry about authentication, and it's easier to consider multiple inputs
 # TO DO:
-  1. Add tab for topic modelling
+  1. Add tab for topic modelling (Mostly BTM for short text modelling)
-  2. Add tab for frequency
+  2. Add tab for time series for the term
+  3. Correlated word search
+  4. Smaller stuff:
+      a.
+Make the plots bigger
-  3. Make a real progress bar for streaming tweets
+      b.
+Make a real progress bar for tweet collection
+      c.
+Python script for lemmatization (?)

+# Future exploration
+   1. Narrative extraction --> what stories surround this topic?
+(Possibly the most-retweeted tweets?)